 Fodor’s travel guide describes the capital, Oaxaca City, as a “magical concoction of sights, smells, and sounds both ancient and modern.”
 The site also highlights Monte Alban, the area’s small towns and the overall beauty of this mostly rural region.
 Frommer’s calls Oaxaca “a land of mountains and valleys checkered with cornfields” and points to the vibrant culture that’s developed over centuries.

-If you’d like to earn academic credit on the trip, you can sign up for an independent study with Professor Eisenstadt, who is leading the trip and teaching a spring 2013 Honors Colloquium on Mexico.
-Major credit will be available in some majors.
+Students who wanted to earn academic credit for the trip could sign up for an independent study with Professor Eisenstadt.
+Major credit was available in some majors.

 Please don't hesitate to ask.
 Email us at Honors@american.edu, call us at 202-885-6194, or drop by the Honors Center on the first floor of Hughes Hall.